danpalmer/danpalmer.me/posts/2016-06-19-starting-snap.md

 ---
-date: '2016-06-19'
+date: "2016-06-19"
 layout: post
+preview:
-preview: Following on from my previous post about Haskell web frameworks, I've dived into making a non-trivial web application, with type-safe database access.
+  Following on from my previous post about Haskell web frameworks, I've dived into making a non-trivial web application, with type-safe database access.
 redirect_from:
   - /2016/06/starting-snap
 slug: starting-snap
 title: Starting a Snap site with Stack and Persistent
 ---

 Following on from my [previous post](https://danpalmer.me/blog/haskell-web-frameworks) about Haskell web frameworks, I wanted to dive into actually making something with my favourite of the lot.
 Snap gives you a lot right out of the box, but setting up an application to the point where it can talk to a database in a useful way (i.e. not untyped raw queries) takes a little bit of work.

-Note: Since my goal here is to *learn*, and do things the "right way", I'm not worrying too much about productivity or whether these solutions are proportionate to the problem I'm trying to solve.
+Note: Since my goal here is to _learn_, and do things the "right way", I'm not worrying too much about productivity or whether these solutions are proportionate to the problem I'm trying to solve.
 There are certainly simpler ways that would have sufficed (i.e. dropping authentication, using a simpler templating system, or using [postgresql-simple](https://hackage.haskell.org/package/postgresql-simple)).

 My requirements for this project were:

- - To write *idiomatic* Snap, making good use of Snaplets.
+- To write _idiomatic_ Snap, making good use of Snaplets.
 - To use modern Haskell development tooling, like Stack, and up-to-date libraries.
 - To interface to the database with a high-level, type-safe interface, in this case Persistent and Esqueleto.

 ### Setting up Snap